andris9/cipherstream/README.md

 # DEPRECATION WARNING

 This project is deprecated and might not work with the latest versions of Node.
+Node Crypto module provides the same functionality, so this module isn't even needed.

 # cipherstream